-Animal Pak has become one of the premier bodybuilding supplement companies.
-Animal Pak is a multivitamin on steroids, pun intended.
-Since the early 80’s Animal Pak has developed a brand focused on the bodybuilding community.
-The parent company of Animal Pak is Universal Nutrition.
-Some of the other products in the Animal Pak line include things like protein powders, T boosters, and recovery products to name a few.
+Animal Pak is made by Animal/Universal Nutrition, which has become one of the premier bodybuilding supplement companies today.
+Since the early 80s, Animal has developed a brand focused on the bodybuilding community, and no clearer is this focus than with Animal Pak.
+Some of the other products in the Animal/Universal Nutrition line include things like Animal Cuts, Animal Test, and recovery products to name a few.

 Animal Pak comes in a packet with several different tablets.
-The product is part multivitamin, part multimineral, with amino acids, and antioxidant and digestive support.
-Each packet contains 11 tablets per serving.
+The product is part multivitamin, part multimineral, with amino acids as well as antioxidant and digestive support.
+Plus, there are ingredients designed specifically formulated for performance enhancement.

 Animal Pak Benefits